 Around 15 to 20 minutes before we’re scheduled to start, I’ll set up the meeting, make sure the proper settings are all in place, and send you the private link that you’ll use to join.

 When you join the call, we’re not yet recording – everything is just us until we’re ready.
 I like to spend 5-10 minutes with pleasantries, easing into the conversation, and going over the main points that we’d like to touch on during the course of the hour.
 When we’re ready, I start the recording, and we talk until we stop, then we’re done!
-All that remains is for me to do some minor editing, tack on the introduction and the music, and send it out into the ether.
+All that remains is for me to do some minor editing, tack on the music, and send it out into the ether.